 St Boniface House was foundered in the 1800’s and was originally a Missionary College, however, this beautiful building is now home to 50 senior boys and is one of Warminster's senior boys Boarding Houses, accommodating boys from Year 10 to the Upper Sixth.
 It offers a homely and lively environment with dedicated staff who work to create a strong bond with all the boys in their care.
 There are three members of staff in the House whose job it is to get to know the boys really well so that they can support and guide them both in their academic and personal development.
-These staff have regular contact with pupils both during the school day and in the evenings; good relations are cemented through the fun and cheerful competiveness of regular house trips, quiz nights and house suppers; some of which are held in St Boniface Hall.
+The house staff have regular contact with pupils both during the school day and in the evenings; good relations are cemented through the fun and cheerful competiveness of regular house trips, quiz nights and house suppers; some of which are held in St Boniface Hall.
 The Hall forms part of the House and is used daily by the boys.
 We can use the Hall for formal dinners, show films and the boys have easy access to a large interior space where they can play music, table tennis or rehearse a play.